 A woman attending one of my heart health presentations told me of her recent trip to the Emergency Department of our local hospital, and an overheard conversation between the (male) doctor and the (male) patient in the bed next door beyond the curtain:

 “Your blood tests came back fine, your EKG tests are fine – but we’re going to keep you for observation just to rule out a heart attack”.

-A male patient is thus kept in hospital for observation in spite of ‘normal’ cardiac test results.
-But I and countless other females in mid-heart attack are being sent home from Emergency following ‘normal’ test results like his, and with misdiagnoses ranging from indigestion to anxiety attacks to menopause.
+A male patient is thus admitted to hospital for observation in spite of ‘normal’ cardiac test results – as current treatment guidelines require.
+But I and countless other females in mid-heart attack are being sent home from Emergency following ‘normal’ test results like his, and with misdiagnoses ranging from indigestion to anxiety or menopause.
 Why is this?

 “Specialists in particular, are known to demonstrate unwarranted clinical certainty.
 They have trained for so long that they begin too easily to rely on their vast knowledge and overlook the variability in human biology.”

 This so-called “disregard for uncertainty” was what I faced with that Emergency Department physician in 2008 who sent me home from hospital with a misdiagnosis of GERD (gastroesophageal reflux disease), despite the fact that I’d just presented with textbook heart attack symptoms like chest pain, nausea, sweating, and pain radiating down my left arm.
 His emphatic but unwarranted clinical certainty:

 “You are in the right demographic to be having acid reflux!”

 A PERSONAL ASIDE: as if being misdiagnosed in mid-heart attack wasn’t bad enough, the ER nurse that fateful morning came up to my bedside at one point after the physician had moved on to the next patient, and warned me sternly that I’d have to stop asking questions of the doctor, adding:

 “He is a very good doctor, and he does NOT like to be questioned.”